Immigration & Visas, Mexico Essentials

 Official Stamp being applied to a document

-For certain legal procedures, usually related to immigration, residency applications, investment, or marriage (or a combination of these) it may be necessary to present Mexican authorities (or Mexican consulates abroad) with foreign legal documents as part of application procedure.
+For certain legal procedures, usually related to immigration, residency applications, investment, or marriage (or a combination of these) it may be necessary to present Mexican authorities (or Mexican consulates abroad) with foreign legal documents as part of an application procedure.

 Foreign birth certificates and foreign marriage certificates are the most common, but there are others.
 This article describes what the notarization and apostille procedures are and what circumstances commonly call for them.